 - Combine sweet potato puree and arrowroot powder in a large mixing bowl, and set aside.

-- In a sauce pan combine the vegan butter, soy milk, sugar, corn syrup, vanilla, and sea salt.
-Use a whisk to melt and combine and constantly stir as the mixture begins to boil.
+- In a sauce pan combine the vegan butter, soy milk, sugar, chocolate chips, maple syrup, vanilla, and sea salt.
+Use a whisk to break up any clumps in the mixture as it simmers.

 - Cook for about 3 minutes, then remove from heat.